mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

 **Description**
 Ed-Fi Description: A set of dates associated with an organization. **MDE is not using the Calendar entity as collection of dates**; rather MDE captures the following key pieces of Calendar Metadata in the Calendar file: Instructional Days, Length of Day, and Kindergarten Schedule (when applicable).
 Calendar is captured at the School Level by grade.

 **NOTE:** MDE expects districts to only send **one** calendar *per grade level, per school* to MDE's Ed-Fi API, selecting specifically the calendar which is expected to be used for MARSSWES financial reporting.
-As of **school year 2023-24**, a new CalendarType descriptor value has been added: "MARSS-A".
-This allows district users to distinguish between calendars intended for MARSS vs. calendars that should **not** be loaded into MARSS (designated with the "School/Grade Characteristics" descriptor value). _On May 15, 2023, vendors were instructed to start work implementing this change for the 2023-24 school year._ Updates to the scenarios below for 2023-24 are currently drafted in anticipation of certification for this change.
+As of **school year 2023-24**, a new CalendarType descriptor value was added: "MARSS-A".
+This allows district users to distinguish between calendars intended for MARSS vs. calendars that should **not** be loaded into MARSS (designated with the "School/Grade Characteristics" descriptor value).

 **Prerequisite Data**
 - Schools (published to ODS by MDE)